digitalfondue/jfiveparse/README.md

 jfiveparse pass all the non scripted tests for the tokenizer and tree construction from the html5lib-tests suite.

 It provide both fragment and full document parsing.
-It can parse from String or Reader.
+It can parse directly from a String or by streaming through a Reader (note: the encoding must be known, currently the parser does not implement an autodetect feature).

+Requires java 7.

 ## Why?